filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 ## Example 4: Take already existing project
-Set the current working directry to some new directory and get a copy of the project from the git repository: https://github.com/filkovaivana1/Programming-Languages.git
+Get a copy of the project from the git repository: https://github.com/filkovaivana1/Programming-Languages.git

 ### Solution
 Simply by choosing clone from the drop down menu on github link:

-Or by this command in terminal:
+Or by this commands in terminal:
 ```
-cd [project_directory]
+cd [new_project_directory]
 git clone https://github.com/filkovaivana1/Programming-Languages.git
 ```